dcramer/django-static-compiler/README.rst

 example, if I had a bunch that included foo.less and bar.less, each would be compiled separately, and I'd end up with two output files: foo.VERSION.css, and bar.VERSION.css.

+TODO: should we really include VERSION In the preprocessed output?

 PostProcessors
 ~~~~~~~~~~~~~~